March 28, 2025

 • Dirt-filled aluminum cans – Put in trash.

-• Completely flat aluminum cans – Recycle in scrap metal at the transfer station or put in the trash.
+• Completely flat aluminum cans – Recycle in scrap metal at the BI Senior/Community Center or transfer station or put in the trash.
 (If flat cans get put in curbside recycling, they tend to get separated with paper at the sorting facility, contaminating the paper stream.)

 General safety guidelines